Tyrone Goard

-Tyrone Goard (born April 30, 1989) is an American football wide receiver who is currently a free agent.
+Tyrone Goard (born April 30, 1990) is an American former football wide receiver.
 He was signed as an undrafted free agent by the Cincinnati Bengals in 2013.
 He played college football at Eastern Kentucky.
-He has also spent time with the Pittsburgh Power, Portland Thunder, Philadelphia Soul, Winnipeg Blue Bombers, Los Angeles KISS, Portland Steel and Tampa Bay Storm.
+He has also spent time with the Pittsburgh Power, Portland Thunder, Philadelphia Soul, Winnipeg Blue Bombers, Los Angeles KISS, Portland Steel and Tampa Bay Storm In his spare time he enjoys hanging out with his best friend Ammar.

 Early years

 He attended Capital High School in Charleston, West Virginia.
 He was selected to the second team all-state at the Division 3A level.
 He had 53 receptions for 879 receiving yards and nine receiving touchdowns in his senior season of high school.

 College career

 He played college football at Eastern Kentucky University.
 He was selected to the 2011 All-OVC second team.